"Heroes" (David Bowie song): Retrospective appraisal

-Like critics, Bowie's biographers praise Heroes as a classic and one of Bowie's best tracks, (Note: Attributed to multiple references:) with author Paul Trynka calling it "his simplest, most affecting and most memorable song".
+Like critics, Bowie's biographers praise Heroes as a classic and one of Bowie's best tracks, (Note: Attributed to multiple references:) with the author Paul Trynka calling it "his simplest, most affecting and most memorable song".
 Buckley acknowledges it as Bowie's "most universally admired song" and in 2015, wrote that the song "is perhaps pop's definitive statement of the potential triumph of the human spirit over adversity".
 O'Leary states that the song is "Bowie at his most empathic and desperate; a wish-chant that offers a tiny regency for the spirit".
 Despite this, biographers mostly pan the shortened single edit for diminishing the song's power.
 (Note: Attributed to multiple references:) O'Leary argues that the edit weakens the song as the buildup to the final verses is shortened, noting that Bowie's "heroic" vocal starts roughly two minutes earlier than the full album version.
 Perone agrees that the edit, which starts at the "dolphins" lyric, destroys the song's pacing, tension and impact, making it "not make as much sense".
-He expresses further criticism to shortening the single, as other highly successful singles of the rock era, such as the Beatles' "Hey Jude" (1968), were longer than the full-length version of Heroes.
+He further criticised the decision to shorten the single, noting that other highly successful singles of the rock era, such as the Beatles' "Hey Jude" (1968), were longer than the full-length version of Heroes.

 Following Bowie's death in January 2016, Rolling Stone named Heroes one of the 30 most essential songs of Bowie's catalogue.
 Likewise, numerous publications have considered the song one of Bowie's finest, with NME, Uncut and Smooth Radio labelling it his greatest.
 Others including Consequence of Sound, Digital Spy and Mojo, named it his second best, behind "Life on Mars?"
 (1971).
 In 2018, the readers of NME voted the song Bowie's fourth best track.
-Meanwhile, The Guardians Alexis Petridis placed it at number five in a list ranking Bowie's 50 greatest songs in 2020.
-He recognised the track as a "weird, ambiguous song" with an "uplifting-sporting-montage-soundtrack ubiquity" that turns six minutes of "pulsing electronic noise, howling guitars and screamed vocals" into "an all-purpose air-punching anthem".
+The Guardians Alexis Petridis placed it at number five in a list ranking Bowie's 50 greatest songs in 2020.
+He recognised the track as a "weird, ambiguous song" with an "uplifting sporting-montage-soundtrack ubiquity" that turns six minutes of "pulsing electronic noise, howling guitars and screamed vocals" into "an all-purpose air-punching anthem".